elliotgunn/elliotgunn.github.io/index.md

 # Blog

 You can find the occasional blog post [here](./another-page.html).
 My first post will probably be a long post about why I dropped out of a traditional master's program for a bootcamp-style education.
-Meanwhile, you can read about how my first week at Lambda went [here](https://medium.com/@elliot.j.gunn/first-week-at-lambda-school-data-science-447b8bb2c16).
+Meanwhile, you can read about how my first week at Lambda went [here](https://medium.com/@elliot.j.gunn/first-week-at-lambda-school-data-science-447b8bb2c16), and my first data science project was picked up by Towards Data Science [here](https://towardsdatascience.com/where-are-all-the-women-in-modern-art-7c5fd08ea1cd).

 # Get in touch